-Our Gender-Poker card game features 39 playing cards containing gender-inclusive leadership practices.
-These practices were identified as relevant in the scientific literature and addressed in our survey on the gender equality commitment of male professors and lecturers.
-By offering concrete possibilities for action, these practices enable professors and lecturers to foster and shape gender equality.
+Our Gender-Poker card game features 30 playing cards containing gender-inclusive leadership practices.
+These practices were identified as relevant in the scientific literature and addressed in our survey on the gender equality commitment male managers.
+By offering concrete possibilities for action, these practices enable managers to foster and shape gender equality.
 Our brochure provides a detailed description of these practices.

-Gender-poker is a powerful tool for professors and lecturers to enhance their understanding of genderinclusive leadership and foster meaningful conversations with their male and female colleagues.
+Gender-poker is a powerful tool for managers to enhance their understanding of gender-inclusive leadership and foster meaningful conversations with their male and female colleagues.
 This game is equally effective for both mixed and men- or women-only groups.
 It can be utilized for individual introspection or as a part of team and leadership development programs.